kerchunkwow/kermudlet/README.md

 -- @return The trimmed string
 function trim( s )

--- Trim leading and trailing whitespace AND condense multiple whitespace characters into single spaces -- @param s The string to be trimmed and condensed
+-- Trim leading and trailing whitespace & condense internal whitespace -- @param s The string to be trimmed and condensed
 -- @return The trimmed and condensed string function trimCondense( s )